How to Mix Gray & Beige In the Same Room

 CAN GRAY & BEIGE GO TOGETHER?

-The beige paint color should be LIGHTER than the gray it’s partnered with.
-I’ll be covering this in an upcoming blog post.
+The beige paint color should be LIGHTER than the gray, greige, or taupe it’s partnered with.
+I cover this a bit in this blog post about updating gray flooring and finishes.

 CAN GRAY & BEIGE BE IN THE SAME ROOM IN DECOR OR PAINT?